Van Wagnen Airport

 Van Wagnen Airport (FAA LID: 6H4) is a privately owned, public use airport located five nautical miles (6 mi, 9 km) west of the central business district of Napoleon, a community in Napoleon Township, Jackson County, Michigan, United States.
 It was formerly known as Day Field, owned by Janet Day.

 Facilities and aircraft

 The airport covers an area of 10 acres (4 ha) at an elevation of 980 feet (299 m) above mean sea level.
 It has one runway designated 9/27 with a turf surface measuring 2,105 by 55 feet (642 x 17 m).

+There is no fixed-base operator at the airport.

-For the 12-month period ending December 31, 2010, the airport had 50 general aviation aircraft operations.
+For the 12-month period ending December 31, 2021, the airport had 1196 aircraft operations, an average of 23 per week.
+All were general aviation.
+For the same period, 5 aircraft were based at the airport, all airplanes: 4 single-engine and 1 multi-engine.